What is flexible furloughing?

 From September employers are required to cover some of the furlough payment.
 Here you will need to divide the furlough payment by 80 and multiply by 70 or 60 for September and October reclaims respectively.

-If you need further guidance around flexible furlough join our free webinar.
+If you need further guidance around flexible furlough get in touch today.